OpenTwinCities/opentwincities.github.com/_posts/2014-07-14-hack-for-mn-2014-projects.md

-The Blue Star Landlords program would provide training to veterans and participating landlords on such issues as the rights and responsibilities of tenants, the availabity of rent subsidies for veterans, and the availability of guarenteed rent for veteran tenants.
-The program would also provide supportive information materials, including contracting templates, interview questions for landlords to understand the needs of their veteran tenants, and veteran centric maps offering locations of near by county service officers, transit, food and housing shelters, work force centers, and landlords participating in the program.
-Finally, the program would also provide supportive services to landlords and tenants, including the already mentioned rent subsidies and guarentees, case management support, and complaint arbitration.
+The Blue Star Landlords program would provide training to veterans and participating landlords on such issues as the rights and responsibilities of tenants, the availabity of rent subsidies for veterans, and the availability of guaranteed rent for veteran tenants.
+The program would also provide supportive information materials, including contracting templates, interview questions for landlords to understand the needs of their veteran tenants, and veteran-centric maps offering locations of nearby county service officers, transit, food and housing shelters, work force centers, and landlords participating in the program.
+Finally, the program would also provide support services to landlords and tenants, including the already mentioned rent subsidies and guarantees, case management support, and complaint mediation.

 This is a comprehensive set of resources, but the Blue Star team understood that it would mean little if nobody knew of their availability.
 To that end,